andrewrk/groovebasin/README.md

 * [Last.fm](http://www.last.fm/) scrobbling.

 * File system monitoring.
-Add songs anywhere inside your music directory and they instantly appear in your library in real time.
+Add songs anywhere inside your music directory and they instantly appear in your library.

 ## Install